user-forty-seven/viper/README.md

 ## Overview
 You can build a structure of commands (basically a tree like hierarchy) which each command being a child of some parent command (except the root command).

 Special validators can also be set for positional args and flags.
-You can also create custom validators (example coming soon, in the meantime check out the source code - it's really simple I promise!).
+You can also create custom validators (check `examples`).

 ## Usage
 Just copy `viper.hpp`, paste it in your `include` folder, and do a simple `#include "viper.hpp"` (or custom path).